lbryio/lbrycrd/README.md

 Run `./lbrycrdd -server -daemon` to start lbrycrdd in the background.

-Run `./lbrycrd-cli getinfo` to check for some basic information about your LBRYcrd node.
+Run `./lbrycrd-cli -getinfo` to check for some basic information about your LBRYcrd node.

 Run `./lbrycrd-cli help` to get a list of all commands that you can run.
 To get help on specific commands run `./lbrycrd-cli [command_name] help`